TusKANNy/seismic/docs/TomlInstructions.md

 - `alpha`: COI threshold parameter (0.0-1.0) - fraction of L1 mass preserved
 - `max-fraction`: Maximum posting list length as multiple of `n-postings` (e.g., 1.5 = 150% of n-postings)

+**Batch Processing:**
+- `batched-indexing`: Optional parameter specifying the chunk size for batched index construction.
+When set, the index building process will process documents in batches of this size, which can improve performance and memory efficiency on large datasets.

 ## Query Section

 Multiple query configurations that may achieve different recall targets: